 Ms. Ansari currently serves as Chair of the Taxation Section of the New Jersey State Bar Association and is Co-chair of the Tax-Exempt Organizations Committee of the Taxation Section of the New Jersey State Bar Association.
 She is serving a fourth term on the Supreme Court Committee on the Tax Court.
 Ms. Ansari is a Board Member of the Volunteer Center of Bergen County.

-Ms. Ansari has published “In the Line of Fire: Helping Employees After a Disaster,” in the March 2013 issue of COMMERCE.
-She has also published “The Leveraged Partnership-Have Your Cake and Eat it Too,” in the Winter 2010 edition of The Practical Tax Lawyer.
-Ms. Ansari has had various speaking engagements including at the NJICLE 2013 Leonard M. Goldberg Federal Tax Law Symposium, on “Recent Developments in Unrelated Business Taxable Income.”
+Ms. Ansari has published “In the Line of Fire: Helping Employees After a Disaster,” in COMMERCE.
+She has also published “The Leveraged Partnership-Have Your Cake and Eat it Too,” in The Practical Tax Lawyer.
+Ms. Ansari speaks extensively on tax-related topics.

 Ms. Ansari received her LL.M. in Taxation from New York University, School of Law and her J.D. from Rutgers School of Law – Newark, where she was an editor of the Rutgers Law Review, a board member of the Rutgers Moot Court Board, and a teaching and research assistant for Legal Research & Writing.